ddikman/notion2medium/readme.md

 ## WIP

-This is still a work in progress, it doesn't actually upload the content yet.
+This is still a work in progress, it doesn't actually upload the content yet, it will only create a new post with he URL of the notion page.

+To get the content to upload properly I first need to work out a way to convert it.
+Secondly, I will need to upload any images that are private to Notion.

 ## Running